 The ENMF will take place twice a year.
 The annual session in spring explores topics around media freedom and pluralism.
 The annual session in autumn looks at business aspects and industrial transformation.
 A first edition of the ENMF took place in March, focusing on safety of journalists.

 The Commission aims to facilitate better access to finance to support the transformation and competitiveness of the sector.
-It will do so by by facilitating access to loans (with the backing of InvestEU guarantees), and by enhancing investment.
+It will do so by by facilitating access to loans (with the backing of InvestEU guarantees, building on the success of the CCSGF which also stimulates loans to news media), and by enhancing investment.
 The Commission aims to establish an equity-based pilot through InvestEU, which will co-invest funds from philanthropists, foundations and other private partners to support the news media sector and more.
 These actions will be complemented by capacity-building services, such as trainings to increase the knowledge of the media sector among investors and to support investment readiness among media outlets.

 The Commission will provide support to foster collaboration across news media through grants for under Creative Europe.
 These grants, called the ‘Journalism partnerships’, will stimulate the testing of viable business models, developing business and editorial standards, promoting collaborative and cross-border journalism, training and mobility of professionals, and sharing of best practices.